Trigger warning – grief

 A few months ago, I agreed to deliver a company’s Laughter Yoga workshop.

 The Laughter Yoga session went well.
-I didn’t even think about the funeral during delivery as is usual – the one hour session was accompanied by a very cute office miniature poodle office dog.
+I didn’t even think about the funeral during delivery, as is usual – the one-hour session was accompanied by a very cute office miniature poodle office dog.

-At the funeral, I took my good trustworthy hanky in my pocket ready for the tears to come out in buckets as per my usual sensitive self.
+At the funeral, I took my good, trustworthy hanky in my pocket, ready for the tears to come out in buckets, as per my usual sensitive self.

 Guess what?
-The stabilisation of mood chemicals made me feel it but it went through with ease and the hanky wasn’t needed.
+The stabilisation of mood chemicals made me feel it, but it went through with ease, and the hanky wasn’t needed.

 I’m sure that the hearty laughter in the morning helped me.

-It was an interesting experience to try.
-From laughter to grief.
+It was an interesting experience to try from laughter to grief.

 Call it a re-awakening if you can.